What are the key stages in a data science project? A recipe for a successful data science project flow.

 When planning a data science project, it’s easy to think of it as a simple exercise in a little bit of data cleaning, some data science work, and a deployment stage at the end of the project.
-In fact, many data scientists and non-data scientists might expect this kind of idealised project flow.
+In fact, many data scientists and non-data scientists might expect this kind of idealised data science project flow.

 Unfortunately the reality is rarely this simple.

 When data is provided by a client, it is likely to be messy, contain inconsistencies, and require considerable work in order to understand it and make it usable.
 This work is often called ‘data wrangling’.
 This means that the data cleaning stage is likely to take longer than expected, and usually overlap with the data science stage.

 For this reason, I’ve seen a lot of posts by data scientists implying that the job is 50% data cleaning, and only 25% data science work.

 A slightly more realistic data science project flow.